 - Video: Wild Style (Charlie Ahearn, 1982).
 We’ll watch this movie in class, but I encourage you to look at it a few times.
 You can view this movie for free using the hyperlink in the title.

-W 2/15 Did graffiti survive its move to the galleries?
+Did street art survive its move to the galleries?

-- Review: Jeff Chang, ‘Zulus on a Time Bomb: Hip-Hop Meets the Rockers Downtown’, in Forman and Neal (2012).
-This time, focus on the sections on graffiti.
+- Jeff Chang, ‘Zulus on a Time Bomb: Hip-Hop Meets the Rockers Downtown’, in Forman and Neal (2012).
+This time, we’ll focus on the sections having to do with graffiti.

 - Video: Wild Style (Charlie Ahearn, 1982)